shawjef3/JavaScalaCheatSheet/README.md

 ## Introduction

-This is intended as a reference to help people fluent in Java or Scala to quickly become fluent in the other.
+This is intended as a reference to help people fluent in Java or Scala to become minimally fluent in the other.

 ## Cheat Sheet